AshburnLee/Transfer_Learning_in_Reinforcement_Learning/README.md

 The environment are Block Dude and Grid World.

-I create these implementations as Maven project using the [BURLAP](http://burlap.cs.brown.edu/index.html) java framework.
+I created these implementations as Maven project using the [BURLAP](http://burlap.cs.brown.edu/index.html) java framework.

 ---